vidister/gimp-web/content/news/2017-02-27_Mitch-interview-WilberWeek2017.md

 <br>
 _J: Where do you see GIMP 20 years from now?_

 **M:** It will probably end up in a pile of bits rotting in some corner.
-But 20 years ago I was probably thinking the same.
-So you never know.
+But maybe I was thinking the same 20 years ago, so you never know.